FrontMatter/web-documentation-nextjs/content/docs/index.md

 ---
 title: Introduction
 slug: ""
-description: Create, edit, and preview your pages within Visual Studio Code.
+description: Create, edit, and preview your pages within Visual Studio Code/GitPod/...
 Front Matter allows you to keep control of your static site without any external tools.
 date: 2021-08-30T16:13:00.546Z